-Greenbelt Online is a 501c3 nonprofit with a big mission:
+Greenbelt Online is an independent, 501c3 publication with a big mission:

 - To create and promote resources and stories that enrich the lives of Greenbelt’s residents.

 - To promote organizations, businesses and artists of all kinds located in Greenbelt and to help connect them with each other.

 What’s on Greenbelt Online